-Nestled in the isolated region of Himachal Pradesh, the town of Kaza is the sub divisional headquarters of the remote Spiti Valley in the western Himalayas.
+Nestled in the isolated region of Himachal Pradesh, the town of Kaza is the sub-divisional headquarters of the remote Spiti Valley in the western Himalayas.
 This remote town is well connected to the rest of India by road.

 From there you can either hire a cab or board a local bus to reach Kaza.
-Road from Shimla is open throughout the year but the road from Manali is closed during winters (November-April) because of heavy snowfall.
+The road from Shimla is open throughout the year but the road from Manali is closed during winters (November-April) because of heavy snowfall.

-By Road: Regular bus services ply to and from the city of Kaza.
+Regular bus services ply to and from the city of Kaza.
 These buses are operated both by private and government owners.
 The HRTC (Himachal Road Transport Corporation) runs buses from Kullu to Kaza via Manali.

 If you are planning to take a local bus then it’s advisable to recheck the bus timings and schedule before making your plan for exploration.

 Best Time To Visit Kaza

-Situated in cold deserted area of Himachal Pradesh, Kaza is freezing during winters (November-March) with temperature dipping below freezing point due to heavy snowfall.
+Situated in a cold deserted area of Himachal Pradesh, Kaza is freezing during winters (November-March) with the temperature dipping below freezing point due to heavy snowfall.
 The two major high altitude passes namely Rohtang La and Kunzum La are closed during this period.